 Set Up Your Team

-Each product could have one or more teams working on its development.
-I prefer to keep it simple whenever possible and just have one team focus on one product, but I also recognize that this is not always feasible.
+Each product could have one or more team working on its development.
+We prefer to keep it simple whenever possible and just have one team focus on one product, but we also recognize that this is not always feasible.
 You can set up multiple teams within one project; but if team members are shared between both teams, then it can start to get a bit messy.

 To set up your team, navigate to your settings icon (gear wheel) and click on Teams under the General heading.
 Click on the New Team button to define your team.

-Enter your team’s name, choose all your team members from your Active Directory list, and then select administrators.
+Enter your team’s name, choose all your team members from your Entra ID list, and then select administrators.
 Team administrators can also create alerts so that the team can receive notifications if or when changes are made to their work items.

 Tip: It’s a good idea to have more than one admin, in case one is not available.

 Select permissions for the team and hit Create.
 It’s simple.
-If you need to adjust permissions at a group or user level, you can do that in the Permissions area under General.
+If you need to adjust permissions at a group or user level, you can configure that in the Permissions area under General.

-Once your team has been created, confirm that your team members can all access the site.
+Once your team has been created, confirm that your team members can all access the team project.